The Disadvantages of Technology in Healthcare

 Technology permeates our lives more than ever, as technological advances continuously emerge.
 Every industry has been upended and transformed, including the health and medical industry.
-While any innovation may seem like progress, there are certainly advantages and disadvantages of medical technology.
+While any innovation may seem like progress, there are certainly both advantages and disadvantages of technology in healthcare.

 Surgeons today can perform feats that years ago would seem like science fiction.

 Advances in genomic sequencing, vaccine and pharmaceutical development, and leveraging artificial intelligence (AI) have all made huge contributions to improving patient care; and connected medical devices are creating more opportunities than ever.

 In fact, average lifespans today are higher than they have ever been in human history.

 With that, you may be asking yourself, “What are the limitations of the current technologies in healthcare?”
 “Are there disadvantages of technology in medical fields?”

 There are many benefits to AI and other technology in healthcare, but this article will focus on outlining several key disadvantages of technology in healthcare.

 Cybersecurity Risks in Healthcare